These are the guidelines by which our community runs, to ensure it is a safe environment for all.

 Facilitators

-Though we prefer to take a back seat in conversations, facilitators are always here to assist with any questions you may have, and to ensure the community guidelines are adhered to - helping everyone get the most from their time here.
-You can also get in touch by sending a private message to the account named The Team.
+Although we prefer to take a back seat in conversations, facilitators are always here to assist with any questions you may have, and to ensure the community guidelines are adhered to - helping everyone get the most from their time here.
+You can also get in touch by sending an email to [email protected]

 Something doesn't seem right?
 Reporting posts

-If there is something which you feel breaches these guidelines, concerns you, or doesn’t feel right for you, press the ‘!’ button above the post to report it to a facilitator.
+If there is something that you feel breaches these guidelines, concerns you, or doesn’t feel right for you, select the ‘flag’ option from the drop down menu next to the post for moderation review.

 We very much look forward to hearing from you and seeing you around the forums soon.